- In this lesson you will learn the following concepts

 - access the history of the element in the repository ("Properties...").

-- type a comment about the modifications performed.
+- enter a comment on the changes made.
 By default, WINDEV proposes the comment typed during the check-out.

 - send a message to the other developers.

-- check in the modifications made to the element while keeping the element checked out ("Keep element checked out").
+- check in the changes made to the element while keeping the element checked out ("Keep element checked out" option).

 |If you are using the Control Centers, the current task can be ended when the element is checked back into the Source Code Manager.
 This feature is useful to monitor tasks, fix bugs, etc.|

-- Validate the check-in.
+- Validate the check-in window.
 The window is displayed in the editor.